drnow4u/code-review-checklist/README.md

 During development new tests are added to cover all edgecase.
 It can happen that 2 or more tests are differ only with value of parameter.
 In such situation common code should be extracted and parameter in test should be used with e.g. `@ParameterizedTest` in Junit

+## DB Transaction boundary ##

+Is transactoin required?

+## Thread Safetly ##

+- Are used class in fields thread safe?
+- Is critical section necessary?